Top 7 Things Military Families Love About Fort Hood, Texas

 5) Fort Hood Weather

-Sun and heat worshippers thrive while living near Fort Hood.
-It does cool off somewhat in the fall and winter, but spring is short and summer is long, so don’t forget to plan for sunscreen and plenty of water access.
+Sun and heat worshippers thrive near Fort Hood.
+It cools off somewhat in the fall and winter, but spring is short and summer is long, so don’t forget to plan for sunscreen and plenty of water access.
 Find your closest pools and water parks to help keep the heat in check.

 Average temperatures: